Short Answer: On average, 6-24 months. We advise planning for the longer duration, as the average pendency of a patent application is 22.8 months.

 PAIR stands for Patent Application Information Retrieval System.
 PAIR has a private site and a public site.
 A pro-se inventor may check their status on the Public PAIR once the application is published.

 To use the Public PAIR, see the Patent Electronic Business Center (EBC) website, or call the Inventors Assistance Center (IAC).

 Almost every event of a patent application costs money.
 There is a USPTO fee and a professional fee.
-We’ll cover fees in our next blog post.
+We’ll cover fees in a future blog post.

 For more information about the patent process, see